lynx-x-ray-observatory/soxs/doc/source/python/spatial.rst

 * ``x``:  An array of flat-field x-coordinates in units of arcseconds, offset from the source center.
 * ``y``:  An array of flat-field y-coordinates in units of arcseconds, offset from the source center.

+The flat-field coordinates are not used by the instrument simulator and are mainly for convenience, e.g. for plotting unconvolved source models.

 Point Sources
 -------------